nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The list is empty

 > 2a1.
 System notifies the user that there are no overdue tasks<br />
   Use case ends

+#### Use case: Save current data to a new file location
+Use case ID: UC26 Save data to new file location<br />
+Actor: User<br />
+Precondition: User has opened the applications<br />

+**MSS**

+1. User request to save data to a new file path specified
+2. System saves the data and changes will be saved to the new location<br />
+Use case ends

+**Extensions**

+1a.
+The file path specified is invalid (does not end with .xml)/not a file

+> 1a1.
+System notifies the user that the file is invalid or not a file<br />
+  Use case ends

+#### Use case: Replace data in task manager with new file specified
+Use case ID: UC27 Load data from new location<br />
+Actor: User<br />
+Precondition: User has opened the applications<br />

+**MSS**

+1. User request to replace data in Task Manager with new file path
+2. System loads the data and changes will be saved to the new location<br />
+Use case ends

+**Extensions**

+1a.
+The file path specified is invalid/does not end with .xml/not a file

+> 1a1.
+System notifies the user that the file is invalid/does not end with .xml/not a file<br />
+  Use case ends

 ## Appendix C : Non Functional Requirements